namgyupark22/_Detecting_Audio_Adversarial_Examples_with_Logit_Noising/README.md

 #### Det_DeepSpeech.py

-We generate multiple gaussian noises and detect aduio adversarial examples in do_sing_file_inference function
+In this file, we generate multiple Gaussian noises and add them to the result of acoustic model in the ASR system (called logits).
+Each logits sequence is transcribed to character-level transcription using beam-search decoding.
+After that, we calculate the Character Error Rate (CER) for original logits transcription and each noised logits transcription.
+Finally, the sum of each CER is over than threshold, we consider it an attack.
+Below figure is overall architecture we proposed.
 ![ex_screenshot](./figs/logit_noising_architecture.png)

 #### logit_analysis_ACSAC.ipyb

+For generating robust detection system, we select appropriate noise distribution.
-We select noise & the number of noised instances to detect audio adversarial example.
-This file help user to calculate the 1-k logit-gap distribution and 1-k inversion probability.
+This file help us to calculate the 1-k logit-gap distribution and 1-k inversion probability.

 ![ex_screenshot](./figs/distribution.png)